-In 1975, the MNNRD began to monitor groundwater, 10 years later that data was used to begin writing a Ground Water Management Plan (GMP).
-The district's Ground Water Management Plan was approved by the Nebraska Department of Natural Resources in 1995, with the rules and regulations portion initially approved in 2001 and updated February 11, 2013.
+In 1975, the MNNRD began to monitor groundwater, 10 years later the district had an approved Ground Water Management Plan (GMP).
 The MNNRD GMP is primarily qualitative.
-Qualitative management includes Management Zones 1 thru 4 with Zones 1 thru 3 in effect currently.
-Updates to the rules and regulations in April of 2007 now require all persons who apply any type of fertilizer on a total of more than five acres of land in all management zones to complete a fe1tilizer applicator certification course once every four years.
+Qualitative management includes Management Zones 1 through 4 with Zones 1 through 3 in effect currently.
+Rules require all persons who apply any type of fertilizer on a total of more than five acres of land in all management zones to complete a fertilizer applicator certification course once every four years.
 Producers in Zone 3 (nitrates greater than 5 ppm in more than 50% of the wells) are also required to use and adopt two or more Best Management Practices from an approved list along with conducting annual soil testing.
-Quantitative management includes the goal to forever maintain the present level of groundwater within historic natural fluctuations that occur.
-Fe1tilizer and nitrogen application is continually monitored through yearly landowner reporting.
+Fertilizer and nitrogen applications are continually monitored through yearly landowner reporting for Zone 3 producers.